unscriptable/beck/README.md

 # beck.js

-# This is an experiment
+# This is a work in progress

+beck.js is a toolkit for building ES6 Module Loader pipelines as well as an ES6 Module Loader shim for legacy environments.

-It's an experimental ES6 Module Loader shim.
-This experiment deviates from the spec in various ways.
+The shim deviates from the spec in various ways.
 It does this when the spec seems to do strange things or makes it really difficult to do common things -- things we've been doing with javascript modules since 2007.

 # This isn't ready for use, yet.

-This project isn't ready for you to try out, yet.  **IT DOES NOT WORK!**
+This project probably isn't ready for you to try out, yet.
+It only understands CommonJS modules that have not been concatenated using some sort of transport format (browsers) and has onlly been rudimentally tested in modern browsers, node.js, and RingoJS.

 Stay tuned for further updates.